 About the Author

-Dr. Simon, author of The Missing Piece to Paradise and The Philosopher's Notebook
+Dr. Simon, author of The Missing Piece to Paradisehe Missing Piece to Paradise and

 is a retired research microbiologist.
 He co-authored a prestigious four volume textbook

 on infectious diseases of animals and has many scientific publications to his credit.

 Born on a small farm in southern India's Kerala province, he received his early

 education in the local village school.
 In his teen years, he became an ascetic and an

 itinerant preacher of the gospel.
 He obtained his degree in Veterinary Medicine at